OlivierLD/raspberry-coffee/README.md

 - Java also runs fine on a Raspberry Pi, and supports the protocols mentioned above.
 - The Raspberry Pi can run Linux, that implement the required environment to run several processes in parallel.
 - As a result, establishing a network communication between Java and Python presents several advantages:
+  - It relies on standards, implemented - and supported - in both languages
   - It behaves just fine, both ways
-  - The overhead is minimal
+  - The overhead is minimal, when it exists
   - Updates of the Python libraries (provided by the sensors providers) can be implemented in no time
   - We do _**NOT**_ have to worry about any psychopathic project manager, to say the least...
-No, I will not give any name.
+Okay, I'm not immune either, but still.
+And no, I will not give any name.

-All projects in this repository using frameworks like `PI4J`, `diozero` or so, should thus be considered as **obsolete**.
+> All projects in this repository using frameworks like `PI4J`, `diozero` or so, should thus be considered as **obsolete**.
-Other samples - using protocols like `UDP`, `TCP`, and friends, between Java and Python will bloom up, to reproduce the previously implemented features.
+> Other samples - using protocols like `UDP`, `TCP`, and friends, between Java and Python will bloom up, to reproduce the previously implemented features.

 Now we resume the doc.
 But this had to be said.